banajbedi/QuickAid/README.md

 Training data for Accident Detection System.

+Sends the following data to webserver:
-Sends the Accelerometer and Gyroscope values to webserver.
+1) Accelerometer and Gyroscope values
+2) Latitude and Longitude
+3) Current Date and Time
+4) Device ID